GreenfieldTech/nuts/README.md

 }
 ```

+This will get the message from `greeting.helloGreeting` and reply to it

 ### NATS methods

 Nuts has a few methods that support NATS messaging protocol.
 Here are examples for some of them:
 ```
 public class HelloApi extends Controller{